 If you’re in a league for five years or more, you shouldn’t choose a running back too early since they don’t last very long.
 There are always outliers, but think about it: how many running backs have enjoyed consistent success for more than six years?
 Do you remember when Todd Gurley II was at the peak of his powers?
 Gurley’s promotion to starting RB won’t please anyone.
 Melvin Gordon III was the lone running back in the top 17 in scoring among RBs last season, and he ended 13th and was older than 26.
 However, in 2021, eleven of the top seventeen wide receiver scorers were over the age of twenty-six.
 Now he’s not even on a roster (currently)

 Wide receivers are an excellent long-term investment essential in dynasty leagues.

 Rookies > Old Guys

-Rookies may not provide immediate results, but they are the best long-term bet.
+Rookies may not provide immediate results but are the best long-term bet.
 If you take a look at the best players in dynasty rankings, you’ll see that most of them would be selected in the first round of the actual NFL Draft.

 The other side is that veterans, even if they plan to retire in three years, still have three productive years and frequently have more proven output than rookies.
 It’s possible that a rookie won’t be able to contribute enough to help you win games if you’re currently in the title hunt.
 Title victories should be your first priority.